lzxindustries/lzxtm/docs/modules/factors.md

 Factors solves this problem by performing multiplication operations centered on a value of 0.5 rather than zero.
 Incoming signals are internally biased down by 0.5 volts, making them bipolar.
 Then Factors performs a conventional 4QM operation.
 Finally, Factors biases the resulting product back up by 0.5 volts.
 The end result is that the pivot point of XY vector transforms is in the center of the figure instead of at a corner.
 Additionally, the resulting scaling operation doesn't pass through zero, and doesn't flip the image horizontally and vertically.
 The image never turns inside out, it scales from zero to its maximum size.

 Factors is not just for XY vector graphics, it also applies to conventional video images.
 It gives the artist another tool for manipulating images.
 An ordinary one-quadrant multiplier or voltage controlled amplifier adjusts the gain of a signal centered on a value of zero volts: a fade to black.
 Factors modulates the gain of a signal centered on the midpoint of 0.5 volts: a fade to gray.

+For low frequency applications, Factors performs proper amplitude modulation on unipolar signals.
+Complex modulation effects can be achieved by multiplying two unipolar signals, resulting in a unipolar output.
+No need to complicate the patch with conversions between unipolar and bipolar signals.

 ---